-Section 2 - How should the Pupil Premium be spent?
+Section 2 - How should the Pupil Premium for looked after children be spent?

 2.1 How is need determined?

 The allocation of any enhanced intervention and support from the Virtual School will be driven by the child's needs, which can change rapidly during their time in care and this will be central to making differentiated allocations.
 This 'needs driven model,' will be managed through a robust PEP process and high quality PEP documents.